Minimum Distance Approach to Inference with Many Instruments: Introduction

-Second, the literature on incidental parameters dating back to \citet{ns48}. \citet{lancaster00} and \citet{arellano03} discuss the incidental parameter problem in a panel data context. \citet{cm09ecta} relate invariance and random effects approaches to the incidental parameters problem in a dynamic panel data model.
-My results on the relationship between these two approaches in an instrumental variables model build on theirs. \citet{sims00} proposes a similar random-effects solution in a dynamic panel data model. \citet{moreira09as} proposes to use the invariance principle. \citet{lancaster02} proposes to put a flat prior on the orthogonalized nuisance parameters, rather than the Normal prior with finite unknown variance used here. \citet{cr87} suggest conditioning the likelihood on a maximum likelihood estimate of the orthogonalized incidental parameters.
-In the instrumental variables model, both proposals yield the concentrated limited information likelihood, and therefore don't deliver valid inference.
+Second, the literature on incidental parameters dating back to \citet{ns48}. \citet{lancaster00} and \citet{arellano03} discuss the incidental parameters problem in a panel data context. \citet{cm09ecta} relate invariance and random effects approaches to the incidental parameters problem in a dynamic panel data model.
+My results on the relationship between these two approaches in an instrumental variables model build on theirs. \citet{sims00} proposes a similar random-effects solution in a dynamic panel data model. \citet{moreira09as} proposes to use invariance arguments to solve the incidental parameters problem.

-The remainder of this paper is organized as follows. \Cref{sec:setup} sets up the instrumental variables model, and reduces the data to the $T$ and $S$ statistics. \Cref{sec:random-effects} considers likelihood-based approaches to inference. \Cref{sec:minim-dist-interpr} relaxes the Normality assumption and considers a minimum distance approach to inference. \Cref{sec:missp--clust} considers minimum distance estimation without imposing proportionality of the reduced-form coefficients. \Cref{sec:specification-tests} studies tests of overidentifying restrictions. \Cref{sec:conclusion} concludes.
-Proofs and derivations are collected in the Appendix.
-The online Supplementary Appendix contains additional derivations.\footnote{The Supplementary Appendix is available at\\ \url{https://www.princeton.edu/~mkolesar/papers/manyiv-md-supplemental.pdf}}
+The remainder of this paper is organized as follows. \Cref{sec:setup} sets up the instrumental variables model, and reduces the data to the $T$ and $S$ statistics. \Cref{sec:random-effects} considers likelihood-based approaches to inference under normality. \Cref{sec:minim-dist-interpr} relaxes the normality assumption and considers the \md\ approach to inference. \Cref{sec:missp--clust} considers \md\ estimation without imposing proportionality of the reduced-form coefficients. \Cref{sec:specification-tests} studies tests of overidentifying restrictions. \Cref{sec:conclusion} concludes.
+Proofs and derivations are collected in the appendix.
+The supplemental appendix contains additional derivations.